Brazilian Pepper Tree

 Family – Anacardiaceae

 An aggressive invader of many habitats, the Brazilian pepper tree is estimated to occupy over 700,000 acres in central and southern Florida.
 Leaves have a “peppery” smell when crushed.
-Sap is a irritant similar to that of Poison Ivy to which it is related.
+The sap is an irritant similar to that of Poison Ivy to which it is related.
 Smoke from burning wood is also toxic.